jazzfan2/anagrams/README.md

 - minimum length of words in matching combination;
 - number of words in matching combination;
 - characters to be excluded from match (in order to avoid dots, apostrophs etc.).

-Disclaimer: word combinations presented by this program as anagram solutions can't be expected to be grammatically correct nor to make sense in general!

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.